 To maintain a healthy relationship with ADHD, couples should prioritize open and honest communication, recognize and address any negative cycles or dynamics, and focus on each other’s strengths and positive qualities.
 By taking a proactive approach to managing the challenges presented by ADHD, couples can create a more harmonious and loving relationship that allows both partners to thrive.

 Melissa Orlov, author of The ADHD Effect on Marriage, emphasizes the need for couples to understand how ADHD can manifest in their relationship.
 She suggests developing a plan for managing common challenges like distraction, procrastination, and impulsivity.
-When conflict arises, it’s essential to take a deep breath and remember that both individuals are working through the same issues together!
+When conflict arises, it is essential to take a deep breath and remember that both individuals are working through the same issues together!

 Establishing Routines and Structure